-First the facts, then the morals.
-Fri, 28th February 2020, 8:00 pm Why politics must begin with reality Boris Palmer.
-Lecture “Why is politics so fond of following moods and too rarely following reality?
+First the facts, then the morals Fri, 28th February 2020, 8:00 pm Why politics must begin with reality Boris Palmer Lecture “Why is it that politics so readily follows moods and too seldom reality?
 What are the obstacles to fact-based debate and decision-making?”
 In Brussels or Berlin, decisions are often made that have little to do with local political reality.
-Boris Palmer, Lord Mayor of Tübingen for the past twelve years, uses many concrete examples – from housing shortages to air pollution control, from energy turnarounds to German security mania, from crime to climate change – to show why wishful thinking so often governs politics today, not the analysis of facts.
-At the same time, it offers proposals on how reality can once again become the basis for political action.
-The polemic of a passionate green man, who aligns his actions with reality.
-Boris Palmer, born in 1972, was elected Lord Mayor of Tübingen in 2007 at the age of 34 – and confirmed in office for a further eight years in 2014 with 61.7 percent of the votes.
-In 2017 his book We Can’t Help All appeared, which became a bestseller.
+Boris Palmer, Lord Mayor of Tübingen for twelve years, uses many concrete examples – from housing shortages to air pollution control, from the energy revolution to the German security mania, from crime to climate change – to show why wishful thinking, rather than an analysis of the facts, so often reigns in politics today.
+At the same time, it offers suggestions on how reality can once again become the basis for political action.
+The pamphlet of a passionate Green who bases his actions on reality.
+Boris Palmer, born in 1972, was elected Lord Mayor of Tübingen in 2007 at the age of 34 – and confirmed in office for another eight years in 2014 with 61.7 percent of the vote.
+In 2017 his book Wir können nicht allen helfen (We can’t help everyone) was published, which became a bestseller.